maramusaev/webhook-actions-docs/README.md

 ## Rate Limiting
 Rate limiting adheres to [GitHub Apps Rate Limits](https://docs.github.com/en/developers/apps/building-github-apps/rate-limits-for-github-apps).
 In addition caching is used to minimize requests for installation, account, and Webhook Actions configs on each repository.

-Webhook Events do include the `repository_dispatch` event type.
-Webhook Actions does support this event type.
-However, `repository_dispatch` events from Webhook Actions itself are ignored.
+Any event fired from a workflow dispatched by Webhook Actions will also be ignored.

 ## Plans
 ### Free